New trustees named to the N.C. A&T and UNCG boards

 A university president, current and former health care executives and alumni of both N.C.
 A&T and UNCG have been named to the governing boards of Greensboro’s two state universities.

-The UNC Board of Governors on Friday appointed four trustees to the boards of trustees at both N.C.
+The UNC Board of Governors last Friday appointed four people to the boards of trustees at both N.C.
 A&T and UNCG.
 New and returning members will serve four-year terms starting July 1.

 Here’s a glance at the appointments: